 b. removing restrictions on new entrants in banking, retailing, insurance, utilities, airlines, shipping and the media to encourage more enterprises and more options for consumers;

-c. restricting licensing fees for industry entrants to cost-recovery rates for supervision and regulation, not for revenue-raising purposes for governments; and
+c. restricting licensing fees for industry entrants to cost-recovery rates for supervision and regulation, not for revenue-raising purposes for governments;

 d. scrapping all forms of corporate welfare including subsidies, development assistance, relocation incentives, research grants, tariffs and industry adjustment schemes.